-This video graphically summarizes the Squamish Watershed Society Board of Directors 2012 Board Orientation meeting.
-Directors reviewed how the organization currently meets it's organizational mission, shared what they are passionate about, what motivates them to be involved, and and how the organization will continue to be accountable to its members, partners, and community.
+In 2011 the SRWS Board of Directors met to review how the organization currently meets it's organizational mission, shared what they are passionate about, what motivates them to be involved, and how the organization will continue to be accountable to its members, partners and community.
+Here is the outcome:

 Shelagh Thompson, Treasurer

 email@example.com Bio: Shelagh graduated from Simon Fraser University's School of Resource and Environmental Management in 2009 where she received a Master's Degree in Resource Management (MRM - Planning).
 Her graduate work focused on tourism and water resource management.
 She currently is eligible for membership with the Planning Institute of BC (PIBC) and the Canadian Institute of Planning (CIP).
 At present she is employed by Swim BC as the Office Manager.